-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 If Earth has earthquakes, then Mars must have marsquakes, right?
 But quakes on Mars are much more mysterious than earthquakes, which scientists know are usually caused by shifts in Earth’s tectonic plates.

-Scientists think Mars quakes could be caused by other types of tectonic activity, like volcanism, cracks in the planet’s crust, or even meteorite impacts.
+Scientists think marsquakes could be caused by other types of tectonic activity, like volcanism, cracks in the planet’s crust, or even meteorite impacts.

-NASA tried studying marsquakes once before with the Viking landers that plopped down on Mars in the late 1970s.
+NASA tried studying marsquakes once before with the Viking landers in the late 1970s.
 But their shake-measuring instruments sat on top of the landers, and often swayed in the wind.

-“I joke that we didn’t do seismology on Mars, we did it three feet above Mars,” Bruce Banerdt, InSight’s principal investigator said.
+“I joke that we didn’t do seismology on Mars, we did it three feet above Mars,” Bruce Banerdt, InSight’s principal investigator, said.

-Scientists are expecting to see dozens if not hundreds more quakes during the time that InSight is sitting on Mars.
+Scientists expect to observe dozens if not hundreds more quakes during the time that InSight is sitting on Mars.

-The lander uses this ~7-foot-long robotic arm to move put that marsquake detector (seismometer) and its heat probe on the ground.
-But there’s a third important instrument included on InSight.
+The lander uses this roughly 7-foot-long robotic arm to move put the marsquake detector (seismometer) and its heat probe on the ground.

 - source